 If Erik’s love for Hanna wasn’t an example of deep parental love, then it doesn’t exist in this world.
 Was he a perfect parent or person?
 No. Those don’t exist, even in stories.
 Perfect People aren’t actually good for kids, who need to see flaws in the people around them in order to eventually learn to accept their own flaws.
 Parents who are too perfect end up stunting their kids’ growth, since the kids’ never learn how to face and overcome challenges.
 As fairytales and Hanna (the series and the character) show, parents frequently become one of the challenges to be overcome- welcome to the joys of devoting yourself to your children.
 But look at how strong and resilient Hanna has become!

 Hanna, the show, continues to use fairytale archetypes in its storytelling, as it did in S1.
 This season, Hanna acts as Clara’s benevolent fairy godmother, while Marissa takes over as Hanna’s fairy godmother.
-Leo acts as Sandy and Jules’ mentor/godfather, but there’s a touch of the villain about him since his loyalty is to Utrax rather than the trainees.
+Leo acts as Sandy and Jules’ mentor/godfather, but there’s a touch of the villain/trickster about him, since his loyalty is to Utrax rather than the trainees.
 His help serves his employer first and the trainees second.

 Like Clara, Terri is a wild card, since she was hired and apparently trained without a full debriefing on the nature of the program she was getting involved with.
 She’s also just finished her own CIA training, so she shares a journey of self-discovery with the trainees.
 Terri was wrong when she told Clara that they don’t have anything in common.
 They are both more emotionally sensitive than the typical trainee or staff member at The Meadows, which sets them apart.